 We believe that everyone should have a roof over their head.
 So we support projects that reduce homelessness, support homeless people and help provide affordable, quality housing to vulnerable people.

 Since launching our community programme in 2011, the total benefit to local communities is just under £1 million with almost £400,000 donated to local projects through grant awards, assisting over 10,000 people.
 We have fundraised more than £156,000 and gifted almost 5,000 hours in community volunteering.
 As 'Doing The Right Thing', we have also supported almost 1,500 students through the charity Young Enterprise and more than 600 seven and eight year olds have receive Money Academy sessions.

 Supporting our local communities

-Each year, we work with a number of charities to help our local communities prosper.
-Our chosen charity partners are homelessness charity Framework and financial education charity Young Enterprise.
+Each year we work with a number of charities to help our local communities prosper.
+Our chosen partners are homelessness charity Framework and financial education charity Young Enterprise.

-We also encourage our staff to fundraise and volunteer in their local communities and each year, teams raise thousands of pounds and donate hundreds of hours helping out witheverything from reading to weeding.
-If you have a project you would like some help with email firstname.lastname@example.org or contact your local branch.
+We also encourage our staff to fundraise and volunteer in their local communities and each year teams raise thousands of pounds and donate hundreds of hours to helping out with everything from reading to weeding.
+If you have a project related to our chosen charity partners that you would like some help with please email firstname.lastname@example.org or contact your local branch.

 Our former head office on Friar Lane in Nottingham was gifted in 2013 to charities Framework and Double Impact.
-They now offer a city centre housing crisis centre and the city’s first non-alcoholic bar, SOBAR.
-The unique social enterprise was opened formally by 90s pop star Adamski in January 2014.
+They now offer an inner city housing crisis centre and the city's first non-alcoholic bar, SOBAR.
+The unique social enterprise was formally opening by 90s pop star Adamski in January 2014.

-To find out more about our fundraising and other community fun, visit our Facebook page or follow us on Twitter.
+To find out more about our findraising and other community fun, visit our Facebook page or follow us on Twitter.